Comparing Flued Gas Heaters vs Unflued Portable Gas Heaters – Reviews

 Comparison of Flued Gas Heaters vs Portable Gas Heaters Purchase Cost

-Flued Gas Heaters for the home (gas fixed flued heater) are more expensive to purchase than portable gas heaters (unflued gas heaters).
+Flued gas heaters for the home are more expensive to purchase than portable gas heaters (unflued gas heaters).

-For example, when comparing comparably sized flued gas heaters (flued LPG gas heaters) and portable gas heaters (unflued gas heaters) from the same manufacturer (Rinnai gas heater), the gas fixed flued heater are 44% to 57% more expensive than the portable gas heaters.
+For example, when comparing comparably sized flued gas heaters and portable gas heaters (unflued gas heaters) from the same manufacturer (Rinnai), the flued gas heaters are 44% to 57% more expensive than the portable gas heaters.

-Depending on the model and installation situation, you may also need to purchase an accessory flue kit when you install gas fixed flued heater.
+Depending on the model and installation situation, you may also need to purchase an accessory flue kit when you install flued gas heaters.

 Installation Cost of Portable Gas Heaters vs Flued Gas Heaters for the Home

-So, while not prohibitively expensive, it does cost more to install flued gas heaters (gas fixed flued heater) for the home than portable gas heaters (unflued gas heaters).
+So, while not prohibitively expensive, it does cost more to install flued gas heaters for the home than portable gas heaters (unflued gas heaters).

-Even if you need to add a gas heater bayonet connection, the installation costs for portable gas heaters (portable LPG gas heaters) would be modest.
+Even if you need to add a gas heater bayonet connection, the installation costs for portable gas heaters (portable LPG gas heater) would be modest.

-Installation of flued gas heaters (flued LPG gas heaters) in your home requires the services of a gas fitter in all circumstances.
+Installation of flued gas heaters in your home requires the services of a gas fitter in all circumstances.

-There is also the cost of installing the gas fixed flued heater flue kit through the wall or ceiling.
+There is also the cost of installing the flued gas heater flue kit through the wall or ceiling.

 What Size Gas Heater Do I Need?